CAFAudit/audit-service-deploy/README.md

 	}`

 ### Override Files
-Docker Compose supports the concept of Override Files which can be used to modify the service definitions in the main Docker Compose files, or to add extra service definitions.
+Docker Compose supports the concept of override files which can be used to modify the service definitions in the main Docker Compose files, or to add extra service definitions.

 The following override files are supplied alongside the main Docker Compose file for the service: